Tacrolimus: History

-Tacrolimus was discovered in 1987; it was among the first macrolide immunosuppressants discovered, preceded by the discovery of rapamycin (sirolimus) on Rapa Nui (Easter Island) in 1975.
+Tacrolimus was discovered in 1987 by a Japanese team led by pharmacologist Tohru Kino; it was among the first macrolide immunosuppressants discovered, preceded by the discovery of rapamycin (sirolimus) on Rapa Nui (Easter Island) in 1975.
 It is produced by a soil bacterium, Streptomyces tsukubensis.
 The name tacrolimus is derived from "Tsukuba macrolide immunosuppressant".

+The early development (investigational new drug phase) of tacrolimus, called at the time by the development code FK-506, happened in the next several years.
+A firsthand account of that process is given in Thomas Starzl's 1992 memoir.

 Tacrolimus was first approved by the US Food and Drug Administration (FDA) in 1994, for use in liver transplantation; the indications were extended to include kidney transplants.
-Generic versions of tacrolimus were approved in the US in 2017.
+The first generic version of tacrolimus (capsule for oral route) was approved in the US in 2009.
+A generic version of tacrolimus for injection was approved in the US in 2017.

 Tacrolimus was approved for medical use in the European Union in 2002, for the treatment of moderate to severe atopic dermatitis.
 In 2007, the indications were expanded to include the prophylaxis of transplant rejection in adult kidney or liver allograft recipients and the treatment of allograft rejection resistant to treatment with other immunosuppressive medicinal products in adults.
 In 2009, the indications were expanded to include the prophylaxis of transplant rejection in adult and paediatric, kidney, liver or heart allograft recipients and the treatment of allograft rejection resistant to treatment with other immunosuppressive medicinal products in adults and children.